magmide/magmide/README.md

 If you think we'll constantly be tripping over problems in incorrectly implemented operating systems or web browsers, well you're missing the whole point of this project.
 These systems provide environments for other software yes, but they're still just software themselves.
 Even if they aren't perfectly reliable *now*, the entire ambition of this project is to *make* them reliable.

-Hardware axioms, which model the abstractions provided by a concrete computer architecture are tricker though.
+Hardware axioms, which model the abstractions provided by a concrete computer architecture are trickier though.
 Hardware faults and ambient problems of all kinds can absolutely cause unavoidable data corruption.
 Hardware is intentionally designed with layers of error correction and redundancy to avoid propagating corruption, but it still gets through sometimes.
 There's one big reason to press on with formal verification nonetheless: the possibility of corruption or failure can be included in our axioms!

 Firmware and operating systems already include state consistency assertions and [error correction codes](https://en.wikipedia.org/wiki/Error_detection_and_correction), and it would be nice if those checks themselves could be verified.
 The entire idea of "trackable effects" is intended to allow environmental assumptions to be as high fidelity and stringent as possible without requiring every piece of software to actually care about all that detail.
 This means the lowest levels of our "verification pyramid" can fully include the possibility of corruption and carefully prove it can only cause a certain amount of damage in a few well-understood places.
 Then the higher levels of the pyramid can build on top of that much sturdier foundation.